China’s Retaliatory Tariffs on U.S. Companies: Key Sectors and Stocks at Risk in 2025

 4. Technology and Semiconductor Sector:

 Beyond tariffs, China is using regulatory tools to pressure U.S. tech companies.
-Recent moves include antitrust investigations and export controls aimed at companies involved in critical technology, which can create uncertainty for investors.
+Recent moves include antitrust investigations and export controls aimed at companies involved in critical technology, creating uncertainty for investors.

 Affected Stocks